Diomede Islands

-The Diomede Islands are located in the middle of the Bering Strait between mainland Alaska and Siberia.
-If marginal seas are considered, they are the northernmost islands in the Pacific Ocean.
-To the north is the Chukchi Sea, and to the south is the Bering Sea.
-Fairway Rock, 9.3 km to the southeast, is also Alaskan but generally not seen as part of the Diomede Islands.

 Because they are separated by the International Date Line, Big Diomede is almost a day ahead of Little Diomede; due to locally defined time zones, Big Diomede is 21 hours ahead of Little Diomede (20 in summer).
 Because of this, the islands are sometimes called Tomorrow Island (Big Diomede) and Yesterday Island (Little Diomede).

 Etymology

 The islands are named for the Greek Saint Diomedes; Danish-born Russian navigator Vitus Bering sighted the Diomede Islands on 16 August (O.S., 27 August N.S.)
 1728, the day on which the Russian Orthodox Church celebrates the memory of the saint.

 Location

 The islands are separated by an international border, which also defines the International Date Line in that area, about 2 km from each island, at 168°58'37"W. The two islands are about 3.8 km apart at their closest points.
-The small habitation on Little Diomede Island is centered on the west side of the island at the village of Diomede.

 Big Diomede Island is the easternmost point of Russia.